tfiedlerdev/pretraining-aware-hotprot/README.md

 We also switch to using only ESM2 language model and compare different training strategies (transfer learning, factorized sparse tuning, full fine tuning) on different model sizes.

 Take a look at the raw results in tabular form [here](https://docs.google.com/spreadsheets/d/1kvQ5HTotYYzatuVbeEC3KJjxD2CT6PJnxX8xMhdWSfk/edit?usp=sharing).
 Via the links to the wandb runs in that sheet you also find the command for running the corresponding experiment to reproduce the results.
-The slides to our final presentation are found [here](https://docs.google.com/presentation/d/1cCd-xiZBGWxurgzb5PGClt625iiL-I8Awx7vKMT44gc/edit?usp=sharing), providing a higher level overview over our project.
+The slides to our final presentation are found [here](https://docs.google.com/presentation/d/1cCd-xiZBGWxurgzb5PGClt625iiL-I8Awx7vKMT44gc/edit?usp=sharing), providing a higher level overview over our project, as well as some plots not present in the report.
 The full report can be found [here](https://drive.google.com/file/d/1Yht0j3rZ-dSbUj-pgEOfIz5A0s0xRNQK/view?usp=drive_link)

 # Copyright declaration